Introduction

 This statement sets out Ceba Solutions Ltd’s understanding of potential modern slavery risks related to its business and the steps we have put in place to ensure that there is no slavery or human trafficking in our business and our supply chains.

-As an organisation that operates within, and supplies to the catering industry, Ceba Solutions Ltd recognises that we have a responsibility to take a robust approach to slavery and human trafficking.
+As an organisation that operates within and supplies to the catering industry, Ceba Solutions Ltd recognises that we have a responsibility to take a robust approach to slavery and human trafficking.

 The organisation is absolutely committed to preventing slavery and human trafficking in its activities, and to ensuring that its supply chains are free from slavery and human trafficking.